svg/svgo/CONTRIBUTING.md

 Parameters must have types declared in a [`@typedef`](https://jsdoc.app/tags-typedef) at the top of the file.
 For new plugins, you must also append the appropriate type in [`lib/types.d.ts`](https://github.com/svg/svgo/blob/main/lib/types.d.ts).
 This way built-in plugins will have code completion and type checking as you'd expect while editing the plugin.

+### Testing

+Our regression test suite includes larger SVGs that may take a long time to render and optimize, especially on older machines.
+The default timeout is 10 minutes, but can be increased in [`test/regression.js`](https://github.com/svg/svgo/blob/main/test/regression.js) by modifying `NAVIGATION_TIMEOUT_MS`.
+Setting the value to `0` will disable the timeout entirely.

+If an SVG can not be optimized within 10 minutes in CI, then that indicates a significant performance problem that must be addressed.

 ## Documentation

 Our documentation is maintained in [MDX](https://mdxjs.com/), which is Markdown with React components.
 The files are then pulled by [svg/svgo.dev](https://github.com/svg/svgo.dev) to build and deploy the SVGO website.